Better Boarding. Beyond Training.

 Empowering and educating the public

 Millions of animals are adopted each year with fosters and adopters unaware of the steps they can take to ensure the animal they choose or matched with and the organize they partner with is the right fit.
-RIC's Cooperative Foster/Adopter Contract helps facilitate complete conversations during the foster or adoption process.
+RIC's Cooperative Foster/Adopter Contract and other resources help facilitate complete conversations during the foster or adoption process.

 Further, through RIC's badge program, the public will be able to clearly see the principles the shelter or rescue they are considering fostering or adopting from either through the visibility or absence of a RIC badge on the rescue or shelter's online media.